DataRootUniversity/bot/README.md

 # Hello and welcome to the new DRU tutorial!

-## In this tutorial, we summarize the changes to the functionality of an upgraded bot and roadmap content.
+## In this tutorial, we summarize the changes to the functionality of an upgraded bot and roadmap content

 The new functionality of the bot and extended materials aim to improve the studying experience at DRU.
 We split the roadmap into **several parts** dedicated to different sections of **Machine Learning**, making the learning process **consistent** and **convenient**.